flori/complex_config/README.md

     end

 ## Changes

+* 2016-07-15 Release 0.7.0
+  * Slim down `ComplexConfig::Settings` interface to avoid clashes with methods mixed into `Object` class or `Enumerable#instance_methods`
+* 2016-07-15 Release 0.6.0
+  * Depend on mize gem for caching.
 * 2016-06-23 Release 0.5.2
   * Resolve index access via the plugin code path, so foo.bar and foo[:bar] have the same result for a plugin key.